- My garage is a mess. I’d like to tidy it up but how do I get started?

 My garage floor is a mess.
 It’s pitted with lots of little cracks.
 What can you do to improve it?

-We have two options, in no particular order; we can apply a heavy duty interlocking PVC tile directly on top of your floor.
+Given the condition of the floor we will provide you with two options, The first option would be to apply a polyaspartic (much stronger than epoxy) finish.
+We would thoroughly clean your floor, fill the large cracks, then apply the polyaspartic and comes in multiple colours and finishes.
+We can also install a heavy duty interlocking PVC tile directly on top of your floor.
 The floor actually “floats” on top of your floor and no adhesive is used.
 It will keep your floor mold and mildew-free while at the same time completely transforming it as it comes in multiple colours and finishes, and can be formed to create designs or borders.
-The second option would be to apply an epoxy finish.
-We would thoroughly clean your floor, fill the large cracks, then apply the epoxy.
-It too comes in multiple colours and finishes.

 Will you come to my house to give me an estimate?

 Absolutely, and at no cost or obligation.
 We’ll inventory your contents, discuss your needs, take a few photographs and return a detailed estimate to you.
-Depending on the complexity of the task, this process could take 2 hours or at the latest, 2 days.
+Depending on the complexity of the task, this process will take a few days to complete.

 What does a typical garage transformation cost?